human-conditions/yodrew.github.io-original/_pages/format.md

 > __CAUTION__

->  I got caught in a whirlpool made of a several 4-day retreats.
+>  I got caught in a whirlpool made of several 4-day retreats.
 It has been difficult to break out of.
 I lost too much [*false capacity*](/hygiene#false-capacity) before restored normal capacity could compensate.
 Avoid this mistake.
 If you do one, just do **one or two** 4-day retreats, and absolutely no more than three.
 Then steam ahead with arrangements for an 8-day retreat.s_

 ###### transition